scalable-arch/ECC-exercise/01_Basic/04_G_H_Matrix_transformation/README.md

 - Understand the transformation process from H-Matrix to G-Matrix.
 - Both systematic and non-systematic code.
 - H-Matrix.txt as input and generates the corresponding G-Matrix.txt
+- I recommend outputting the entire process of H to G-Matrix conversion.

 # Overview